jtlapp/electron-affinity/README.md

 exposeMainApi(new DataApi(dataSource), restorer);
 ```

 `restorer` is an optional function-typed argument that takes responsibility for restoring the classes of transferred objects.
 It only restores those classes that the API requires be restored.
-Scroll down for an explanation of its use.
+[See below](#restoring-classes) for an explanation of its use.

 A window uses the API as follows: